Kagami/bnw-meow/README.md

 ## Web server configuration

-bnw-meow uses HTML5's [pushState](http://diveintohtml5.info/history.html) techology so you will need some rewrite rules.
-See [bnw-meow.cfg](https://github.com/Kagami/bnw-meow/blob/master/deb/etc/nginx/sites-available/bnw-meow.cfg) for the nginx example.
+bnw-meow uses [HTML5 history API](http://diveintohtml5.info/history.html) so you will need some rewrite rules.
+See [bnw-meow.cfg](https://github.com/Kagami/bnw-meow/blob/master/deb/etc/nginx/sites-available/bnw-meow.cfg) for nginx example.

 ## License

 bnw-meow - kawaii single-page web interface for bnw.im

-Written in 2013 by Kagami Hiiragi <kagami@genshiken.org>
+Written in 2013-2014 by Kagami Hiiragi <kagami@genshiken.org>

 To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this software to the public domain worldwide.
 This software is distributed without any warranty.